ipfs/specs/IPIP/0342-content-router-discovery.md

 ### Compatibility

-Nodes which do not upgrade to support this IPIP will be limited to the sub-set of content available in the DHT. this will potentially degrade over time as more large providers limit their publishing per the [IPNI](https://github.com/ipni) ingestion protocol.
+Nodes which do not implment this IPIP will be limited to the sub-set of content available in the DHT. this will potentially degrade over time as more large providers limit their publishing per the [IPNI](https://github.com/ipni) ingestion protocol.